lemlac/mulem/docs/reference.md

 ### Base Context / Command Line Arguments

 Global context variables are defined when a module starts.
 These contain things like system information, environment variables, or the command-line arguments passed to your program when it's called.
-These are all type optional string `str?`.
+These are all type maybe string `str?`.
 The first argument `$0` is either the filepath to the main script when in interpreated mode or `None` when running as a compiled programm.
 You can use this to check if your running as a script or not.

 ```
 if $0 is Some(x) then